wapringle/mockbrython/README.md

 This includes a simulated event (a button click).

-The script brythontest.py contains all the sample scripts in the "Brython-specific built-in modules" from the documentation section of the Brython website and should run locally without errors be inpected with a debugger.
+The script brythontest.py contains all the sample scripts in the section "Brython-specific built-in modules" from the documentation part of the Brython website and should run locally without errors and can be inpected with a debugger.